May 2

 [edit] Events

-- 1876 - Ross Barnes of the Chicago White Stockings hits the first home run in major league history off the Cincinnati Reds' Cherokee Fisher.
+- 1876 - Ross Barnes of the Chicago White Stockings hits the first home run in National League history off the Cincinnati Reds' Cherokee Fisher.
 According to the Chicago Tribune, "Barnes, coming to bat with two men out, made the finest hit of the game straight down the left field to the carriages, for a clean home run."

-- 1909 - Honus Wagner steals his way around the bases in the first inning of a game against the Cubs.
-It is the fourth time he steals second base, third and home in a same inning, a National League record.
-Previously, Wagner performed this feat in 1899, 1902 and 1907.
-The record holder in the American League is Ty Cobb, in 1909, 1911, 1912 and 1924.
-Through the 2005 season, not one player in major league history has ever accomplished this feat once in each league and only two more have accomplished the feat twice during their careers: Max Carey (NL) and Jackie Tavener (AL).
+- 1909 - Honus Wagner steals his way around the bases in the 1st inning of a game against the Cubs.
+It is the fourth time he steals second base, third and home in the same inning, a National League record.
+The record holder in the American League is Ty Cobb, who will pull the trick four times between 1909 and 1924.
+No player in major league history has ever accomplished this feat in each league, and only two more have accomplished the feat twice during their careers: Max Carey (NL) and Jackie Tavener (AL).

 - 1920 - The first game in the history of the Negro National League is played.
 The Indianapolis ABCs host the Chicago American Giants, managed by Rube Foster.
 The ABCs, featuring Oscar Charleston, win the game, 4 - 2.

-- 1923 - Walter Johnson records his first shutout of the season and the 100th of his major league record 113 career shutouts as the Washington Senators defeat the New York Yankees 3 - 0.
+- 1923 - Walter Johnson records his first shutout of the season and the 100th of his major league-record 110 career shutouts as the Washington Senators defeat the New York Yankees, 3 - 0.
 Yankees shortstop Everett Scott receives a medal from the American League for playing in his 1,000th consecutive game.

-- 1944 - Charley Schanz of the Philadelphia Phillies takes a 1 - 0 no-hitter into the seventh inning before giving up a two-run home run to Joe Medwick of the New York Giants, the only Giants' hit of the day.
-Schanz wins his own game by clearing the bases with a triple in the ninth.
+- 1944 - Charley Schanz of the Philadelphia Phillies takes a 1 - 0 no-hitter into the 7th inning before giving up a two-run home run to Joe Medwick of the New York Giants, the only Giants hit of the day.
+Schanz wins his own game by clearing the bases with a triple in the 9th.

-- 1947 - At Cleveland Stadium, Bob Feller fires his second one-hitter in 10 days, stopping the Boston Red Sox, 2 - 0, while striking out 10.
+- 1947 - At Cleveland Stadium, Bob Feller fires his second one-hitter in ten days, stopping the Boston Red Sox, 2 - 0, while striking out ten.
 Johnny Pesky has the only hit for Boston.
 Joe Gordon's home run off Dave Ferriss is the only run Feller needs.

 - 1949 - In his first major league start, Don Newcombe of the Brooklyn Dodgers shuts out the Cincinnati Reds, 3 - 0.

-- 1951 - For the first time in MLB history, a Jewish batter faces a Jewish pitcher while a Jewish catcher is behind the plate; through 2009, such an instance has not reoccurred.
+- 1951 - For the first time in major league history, a Jewish batter faces a Jewish pitcher while a Jewish catcher is behind the plate; such an instance has yet to reoccur.
 With Saul Rogovin on the mound and Joe Ginsberg catching, Lou Limmer steps in as a pinch-hitter.
 Limmer promptly deposits the ball into the seats.

 - 1953 - Pittsburgh Pirates outfielder Carlos Bernier hits three consecutive triples in a 12 - 4 win over the Cincinnati Reds.
 Bernier adds a single and a stolen base as Ralph Kiner and Jim Greengrass match home runs.
 In a stretch of 11 at bats, Bernier will hit four triples, two doubles, and two singles.

-- 1959 - Frank Robinson of the Cincinnati Reds hits for the cycle, in a 16 - 4 rout of the Dodgers.
+- 1959 - Frank Robinson of the Cincinnati Redlegs hits for the cycle, in a 16 - 4 rout of the Dodgers.

 - 1960 - Birmingham and Memphis set a Southern Association record by hitting 11 home runs in one game.
 With Russwood Park unavailable due to a fire, a temporary park proves especially inviting for home runs.
 Six of the home runs clear the right-field fence, which is only 204 feet from home plate.